HomeDing/homeding.github.io/elements/analog.md

 A water sensor that is used to detect water on the floor may have some small current leakages but when there is real water coming to the sensor the measured value rises significantly.
 A reference action can be the solution.

 A analog measuring element for weight can produce many values around.
-When the weight changes sigificantly a value action can be used.
+When the weight changes significantly a value action can be used.
 Small changes that occur by movements of the weight can be filtered out by specifying a hysteresis value.

 ## State

 The following properties are available with the current values at runtime

-**active** - Is set to true when the Element is active.
+**active** - Is set to true when the element is active.

-**value** - Current output value of the element.
+**rawvalue** - This is the original value from the ADC pin.

+**value** - When no mapping boundaries are given this is equal the rawvalue.
+When mapping boundaries are given this is the calculated value.

-**reference** - below or above the reference value.
+**reference** - This is 1 when the value is above the reference value otherwise 0.

 ### Example State